napari/docs/docs/community/governance.md

 activities.

 Core team members are expected to review code contributions while adhering to the [core team member guide](core-dev-guide).
-New core team memebrs can be nominated by any existing core team member, and for details on that process see our core team member guide.
+New core team members can be nominated by any existing core team member, and for details on that process see our core team member guide.
 Core team members can choose to step down from their role and become "emeritus" core team members if they are no longer involved with the project,